-Setting up a Load Balancer is a two step process: creating the Load Balancer and then adding backend Droplets.
+Setting up a load balancer is a two step process: creating the load balancer and then choosing Droplets for its backend pool.

-You can create a Load Balancer using the Create menu at any time or use the Create Load Balancer button on the Load Balancers overview page.
+Start by creating a load balancer using the Create button at the top of the control panel.
+Alternatively, use the Create load balancer button on the Load Balancers overview page.

 On the creation page, you will:

 Choose a datacenter region.
-Your Load Balancer and Droplets need to be in the same datacenter, so choose the one where your Droplets are or will be located.
+Your load balancer and its backend Droplets need to be in the same datacenter, so choose the region where your Droplets are or will be located.

-Choose a name and create.
-Load Balancer names must be unique and contain alphanumeric characters, dashes, and periods only.
-Once created, you can change the name at any time by clicking on the existing name on the Load Balancer page.
+Finalize and create, which includes Choose a name and Select project.
+Load balancer names must be unique and contain alphanumeric characters, dashes, and periods only.
+You can rename load balancers at any time after creation by clicking on the existing name on the load balancer page.

-Your choice of Droplets will be limited to the region where the Load Balancer was created.
-You can add individual Droplets or select by using a tag.
-When you use a tag, only the tagged Droplets in the same region as the Load Balancer will be part of its pool.
-Only one tag can be used per Load Balancer.
+You can add individual Droplets or you can choose a tag.
+You can only choose Droplets that are in the same region as the load balancer, and if you use a tag, only tagged Droplets in the same region as the load balancer will be part of its backend.
+You can use one tag per load balancer.

-When you've selected the tag or the Droplets, click Add Droplets.
-The Load Balancer will check the health of the backend Droplets.
-Once the backends have passed the health check the required number of times, they will be marked healthy and the Load Balancer will begin forwarding requests to them.
+When you've selected the tag or Droplets, click Add Droplets.
+The load balancer will check the health of the backend Droplets.
+Once the backends have passed the health check the required number of times, they will be marked healthy and the load balancer will begin forwarding requests to them.